The National Security Seminar is a four-day event that creates an environment for

 NSS provides a forum for distinguished speakers to discuss their views on issues

-of importance to the nation's security and welfare with New Members, resident students,
+of importance to the nation's security and welfare with invited guests, resident students,

 International Fellows, staff and faculty.
-NSS introduces these New Members to future
+NSS guests are introduced to future

 leaders of the American armed forces and government, and in turn permits our students

 to gain a better understanding of the society they serve.

 Approximately 160 invitees join resident student seminar groups for the event.
 NSS guests come

 from across the country and are a cross-section of American life, representing a broad range of